 - Obsessive Compulsive Behaviors

 - Dark circles under eyes

 “Some of these symptoms may be very subtle, so it is difficult for [parents and] teachers to realize that they are dealing with a sick child, rather than a child who is daydreaming, or simply trying to avoid his school work.”

 Sometimes neurological/cognitive symptoms are the only symptoms that present in a child with a Lyme disease infection.
 Other times better known symptoms like joint pain, fever, and an Erythema migrans (“Bulls-Eye”) rash are present.

 Some children with tick-borne disease have been accused of malingering, or trying to be manipulative.
 Parents, coaches and teachers should be aware that children who appear to have disingenuous symptoms could be very ill, and that a child’s symptoms and abilities may change on a daily basis.

-Completing daily TICK CHECKS on your children after time spent outdoors or contact with pets is so important in preventing disease!
+Completing TICK CHECKS on your children after time spent outdoors or contact with pets is so important in preventing disease!
 Timely and proper removal of ticks reduces the chance of disease transmission.

-Protect your children by becoming informed on prevention measures, proper tick removal and signs and symptoms of disease.
+Protect your children by becoming informed about prevention measures, proper tick removal and signs and symptoms of disease.
 Ticks that can transmit disease can be as small as a poppy seed and easily missed.